- Professional Associations & Organizations

 The services provided by a CFI relate to the prevention, detection, and investigation of fraud.
 This may involve, but not be limited to, providing a thorough and complete investigation to sustain or refute allegations of impropriety and subsequently providing testimony related.
 Another service provided might be the audit of business systems to determine the adequacy of controls to detect, prevent, and investigate fraud.

 The ACFE is the world's largest anti-fraud organization and premier provider of anti-fraud training and education.
 The Certified Fraud Examiner (CFE) credential denotes proven expertise in fraud prevention, detection, and deterrence.
 Certified Fraud Examiners generally work in audit, law enforcement, anti-fraud consulting, management, or education.
 Student memberships are available.
+Take a look at their career centre for information on sample career paths, profiles of those with the CFE designation, and other useful information.

 An international professional association, the IIA is the internal audit profession's global voice, recognized authority, acknowledged leader, chief advocate, and principal educator.
 Generally, members work in internal auditing, risk management, governance, internal control, information technology auditing, risk management, governance, internal control, information technology audit, education, and security.
 Student memberships in the IIA are $35 and provide a host of benefits such as access to research reports and the career center.
+Take a look at the Audit Career Centre for more information on launching your internal audit career.

 The CICBV establishes the practice standards, educational requirements, and ethical quidelines, which support and promote the integrity of the CBV profession.
 Business valuation is one of the fastest growing, highly-specialized professions.
 CBVs are employed at accounting firms, investment banks, venture capital firms and boutique valuation consulting firms.
 Others work directly in a variety of businesses across Canada and throughout the world.
+Check out posted employment opportunities to see who's hiring and the kinds of opportunities available in the business valuation profession.

 - Student Employment & Career Centre